dhbtk/XSIRC/manual.markdown

 ### Setting up networks

-Create a network by clicking the "Add" button.
+Create a network by clicking the "Add" button in the "Networks" tab of the preferences window.
 Double-clicking on its name lets you edit it.

 You can add/remove servers by clicking their respective buttons.
 You can then edit the provided server URL; all parts are required.
 If the server has a password,